 How to Use a Split End Trimmer?

 - Make sure your hair is clean and dry.
-Don’t use any conditioners or product before you begin.
+Don’t use any conditioners or products before you begin.

 - If your hair is curly or wavy, it’s best to straighten it before using the split end remover.
 Results will be more even this way.